lucasefe/gn/Readme.md

 ## Description

-gn is is the simplest file generator you could ever find.
+gn is is the simplest file/folder/structure/whatever generator you could ever find.

+## Usage

 Say you want to generate always a typical README file, like this one, you should do the following: